Persecuted (film): Critical reception

 The film was widely panned by critics and is one of the worst-reviewed films of 2014.
 The review aggregator website Rotten Tomatoes reported a 0% approval rating with an average rating of 2.6/10 based on 14 reviews.
 Metacritic, which uses a weighted average, assigned a score of 11 out of 100 based on nine reviews, indicating "overwhelming dislike".

-In a review for the New York Post, Kyle Smith wrote, "The Lord works in mysterious ways but Persecuted works in blundering, obvious ways, straining a Christianity-under-attack theme through a dopey thriller."

 New York Times film critic Neil Genzlinger wrote, "This terrible attempt at a political thriller for the religious right is aimed not at Christians in general but at a certain breed of them, the kind who feel as if the rest of the world were engaged in a giant conspiracy against their interpretation of good and truth."

 Justin Chang of Variety concluded his scathing review with, "At a time when the world offers us no shortage of examples of what actual religious persecution looks like, for a film to indulge in this particular brand of self-righteous fearmongering isn’t just clueless or reckless; it’s an act of contemptible irresponsibility."

 Focus on the Family said, "Philosophically, the movie compels us to grapple with what it looks like to have religious freedom in our modern world.
 It asks, Do we still have it in America?
 And it goes to some length, story-wise, to reinforce how important such freedom is....Indeed, religious freedom is a very big deal.
 It is the bedrock upon which America was founded.
 And while the sort of vicious persecution Christians currently experience in some other countries is not a reality here in the United States, many American Christians already feel that their faith is under attack...[Persecuted] has its problems, both in terms of content and plot and even message.
 But its subject is a timely one, well worth putting much more thought into than most of us usually do."